pkerpedjiev/emptypipes/_posts/2015-08-03-random-finding.md

 The avoiding strategy involves keeping track of where the person has been, and at every point, visiting the least visited neighbor.
-There is more than one least visited neighbor, pick one at random and continue.
+If there is more than one least visited neighbor, pick one at random and continue.

 <div id='avoidingStrategySimple' style="width: 200px; margin-left: auto; margin-right: auto;"></div>